 Areas to think about for your business include ‘How To’ explanations, which will provide value to new and existing customers.
 This evergreen content can attract new viewers for years, and also adds to relevant content you can include on your own website.
 Videos on topics as simple as ‘How to tie a tie’ have reached millions of viewers.

 More complicated projects can also attract an audience.
-MAKE magazine has nearly 1.5 million subscribers to their channel which publishes videos of DIY technology projects.
+MAKE magazine has over 1.5 million subscribers to their channel which publishes videos of DIY technology projects.
 But you can also produce a useful ‘How To’ with nothing more than some screen capture software.

 Many eCommerce businesses produce regular ‘Product Review’ videos, which allows them to target searches for individual product names.
 It also gives them a way to highlight the benefits of their latest stock, and can add personality and authority as a retailer.
 For instance, US motorcycle clothing retailer Revzilla has achieved nearly 100 million views for their weekly product updates.